mautrix/docs/bridges/general/double-puppeting.md

 Since there's no login step, this method also has the benefit of not adding confusing sessions to the session list visible to the user.

 1. First create a new appservice registration file.
+The name doesn't really matter, but `doublepuppet.yaml` is a good choice.
 Don't touch the bridge's main registration file, and make sure the ID and as/hs tokens are different (having multiple appservices with the same ID or as_token isn't allowed).